Ongoing Enablement Description

 Ongoing enablement is a key component of GreyMatter.
 For each Integrated Technology, the following is included with the purchase of a license for GreyMatter:

 ReliaQuest will assign an implementation specialist that is responsible for managing the implementation process.
-The process will start with a kickoff call with Customer and be a remote process with the exception of an optional onsite workshop.
+The process will start with a kickoff call with Customer and be a remote process.
 The following will be delivered during implementation:

 • Setup of site to site VPN, API integration of GreyMatter, and Thycotic (See Section 6.1 – Connectivity and Access for further details)

 • Workflow configuration to include data flows, communication mapping, and change management

 o Modification of parsing and field mapping to ensure integration

 o Configuration of GreyMatter Health for Integrated Technology health alerting